DSGT-DLP/Deep-Learning-Playground/README.md

 # Further Details: Backend

-## Conda Env Setup
+## Poetry Env Setup

-- `conda env create -f environment.yml` in the `/conda` directory
+- `poetry install` in the project root directory

-- Updating an environment: `conda env update -f environment.yml` in the `/conda` directory
+- Updating dependencies: `poetry update`

 ## Backend Infrastructure

-`python -m backend.driver` from the `~/Deep-Learning-Playground` directory
+`poetry run python -m backend.driver` from the `~/Deep-Learning-Playground` directory

 The backend supports training of a deep learning model and/or a classical ML model